edinfazlic/URL-Shortener/README.md

 ##### 2. General requirements
 -	Use Java programing language
 -	Pay attention that response HTTP statuses are according to REST standards (list of statuses http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html)
-- Service has to be written as executable jar or as war and delivered as such.
-Application must not require any additional configuration, that is, it must not contain any external dependencies.
+- Application must not require any additional configuration, that is, it must not contain any external dependencies.
 It must work on first run.
 - According to previous request, it is not allowed to use databases, unless they are embedded in application itself.
 - Create help page `(uri: /help)` containing run, setup and use instructions
-- Deliver source cod preferably as maven project
+- Deliver source code preferably as maven project

 ### Solution